syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Printing-PDF-files.md

 N>You can also explore our [Xamarin.Forms PDF Viewer example](https://github.com/syncfusion/xamarin-demos/tree/master/Forms/PdfViewer) to knows the functionalities of each feature.

-## How to get and set the quality factor for print
+## How to get and set the quality factor for print in the UWP platform

 The PDF Viewer allows the user to set and retrieve the quality factor for print by using the `QualityFactor` API.
 The default value of this API is set to 1, and the values are restricted between 1 and 5.
 The values falling below the range are taken as 1, which represents the lowest page quality, and those above the range are taken as 5, which represents the highest page quality.